 If you have ongoing abdominal pain, contact your doctor.
 Generally, you’re likely to feel ill and in need of medical care if you have pancreatitis.
 Some mild cases may go away at home, but it’s safest to see your doctor.
 If you have vomiting, shortness of breath, or yellowing of your skin or eyes, seek immediate care.

-The UPMC Digestive Disorders Center is one of the leading pancreas disease groups in the U.S. Gastroenterologists at UPMC’s Pancreas Center of Excellence know how to identify pancreatitis and its underlying causes.
+The UPMC Digestive Health Care is one of the leading pancreas disease groups in the U.S. Gastroenterologists at UPMC’s Pancreas Center of Excellence know how to identify pancreatitis and its underlying causes.
 Plus, you can find doctors and nutritionists to guide you through treatment and lifestyle changes designed to keep your pancreas healthy.

-To learn more about pancreatitis and to get the care you need, call the UPMC Digestive Disorders Center at 1-866-4GASTRO.
+To learn more about pancreatitis and to get the care you need, call the UPMC Digestive Health Care at 1-866-4GASTRO.

 Please place each source on it's own line, using the following HTML markup: